-- 7.83 The site (4.82 hectares) is located at the north west periphery of the village.
-The site is used for agriculture and can be accessed from Chapel Road. - 7.84 The site is reasonably contained in the wider landscape by existing development to the north, east and south and is unlikely to significantly affect the open character and setting of the village.
-The site provides an opportunity to deliver a variety of housing types and tenures in a location that has good access to the strategic road network and facilities in the village centre. - 7.85 There is an equipped play area located to the south at the end of Bonsey Gardens.
+- 7.75 The site (4.82 hectares) is located at the north west periphery of the village.
+The site is used for agriculture and can be accessed from Chapel Road. - 7.76 The site is reasonably contained in the wider landscape by existing development to the north, east and south and is unlikely to significantly affect the open character and setting of the village.
+The site provides an opportunity to deliver a variety of housing types and tenures in a location that has good access to the strategic road network and facilities in the village centre. - 7.77 There is an equipped play area located to the south at the end of Bonsey Gardens.
 The facility lies some distance from the site, is poorly overlooked, requires improvement and is not suitable to provide for the needs of the proposed development.
 Therefore a recreation area should be provided that is well designed and integrated into the residential surroundings to positively contribute towards the perception of the development and provide a focal point in the area.
 To be an attractive destination and provide greater value to the area, the open space should include an equipped play area equivalent to a neighbourhood equipped area for play and an ancillary open space to support natural play and be used for informal and amenity uses.
-The open space should be located towards the south of the site so it can also benefit the existing community. - 7.86 Several listed buildings are located along Priory Road to the north.
+The open space should be located towards the south of the site so it can also benefit the existing community. - 7.78 The site is closely related to the conservation area that stretches along Priory Road to the north of the site and along the High Street to the east of the site.
+Several heritage assets are located along Priory Road to the north including Priory Farm, The Priory and several locally listed buildings.
 These have prominent rear frontages and views from the north across the site.
-To preserve their setting, development to the north of the site should be low level and have long back gardens.
+To preserve their setting, development to the north of the site should be restricted.
 Landscaping along this boundary will contribute towards mitigating potential impact on these properties.
 The northern edge of the site is also at risk from flooding.
-Long back gardens of about 40 metres will ensure development avoids the area of flood risk.
 Paddocks located immediately east of the site contribute towards the setting of existing residential properties and create a sense of openness in the area.
 These paddocks are to be preserved and any development should be designed innovatively to make use of this setting.
-The landscape to the west has a more open character and to minimise the impact on the landscape dwellings along this boundary should be no higher than 1.5 storeys. - 7.87 The site has potential for archaeology.
+The landscape to the west has a more open character and to minimise the impact on the landscape dwellings along this boundary should be no higher than 1.5 storeys.

+7.79 The site has potential for archaeology.
 An archaeological condition will be required to support any planning application.

-Policy WLP7.9 - Land North of Chapel Road, Wrentham
+Policy WLP7.8 - Land North of Chapel Road, Wrentham

-Land north of Chapel Road, Wrentham (4.82 hectares) as identified on the Policies Map is allocated for residential development of 60 dwellings and open space.
+Land north of Chapel Road, Wrentham (4.82 hectares) as identified on the Policies Map is allocated for a residential development of 60 dwellings and open space.